 The antibody test (also called a serology test) checks your blood for antibodies to the virus that causes COVID-19.
 Your immune system makes antibodies to help fight harmful viruses and bacteria.
 They are produced a few days or weeks after you are infected.
 Different antibodies are produced to fight different infections.

 If antibodies are detected in your blood, it could mean that you currently have COVID-19 or that you have had COVID-19 recently.
 But a positive antibody test could mean that you were infected with a different coronavirus in the past.
 This is why antibody tests are not used to diagnose a current COVID-19 infection.

 A negative antibody test means that it is likely you have not had COVID-19 in the past.
 It could also mean that you are currently infected with COVID-19 but haven’t started producing antibodies yet.

-Researchers do not know yet whether people who have been infected with COVID-19 have any immunity to the virus.
+Researchers do not know yet whether people who have been infected with COVID-19 have any immunity to the virus or for how long.
 Regardless of your test results, you should continue to take steps to protect yourself and others from the coronavirus.